Niggas vs. Black People

-The routine is a twelve-minute monologue about behaviors that Rock sees in a subset of the African-American community.
+The routine is a twelve-minute monologue about behaviors that are a subset of the African-American community.
 He describes "niggas" as a cohort whose behavior is usually detrimental to the image of other black people.
 "Niggas", he says, glorify ignorance and sloth, and brag about fulfilling any minor responsibility.
 Rock rejects the view that this image of blacks is purely cultivated by the media and stereotypes, at one point saying: "When I go to the money machine tonight, alright, I ain't looking over my back for the media, I'm looking for niggas!
 Shit, Ted Koppel ain't never took shit from me.
 Niggas have, so, you think I've got three guns in my house 'cause the media outside?"

 Inspiration

 In a 2007 interview, Rock explained that the inspiration for the bit came from the song "Us" from the 1991 Ice Cube album Death Certificate.

 Retirement

 The controversy caused by Rock's constant use of the word "nigger" led him to remove the rant from his show.
 In a 2005 60 Minutes interview, Rock said: "By the way, I've never done that joke again, ever, and I probably never will.
-'Cos some people that were racist thought they had license to say n-----, so, I'm done with that routine."
+'Cos some people that were racist thought they had license to say nigger, so, I'm done with that routine."